Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_list_thumbnails.md

 # List thumbnails

-Retrieve a list of thumbnailset resources.
+Retrieve a list of ThumbnailSet resources.

-An item in a drive can be represented by zero or more **ThumbnailSet** objects.
+An item in a drive can be represented by zero or more [ThumbnailSet](resources/thumbnailset.md) objects.
 Each **ThumbnailSet** can have one or more **Thumbnail** objects, which are images that represent the item.
 For example, a **ThumbnailSet** may include **Thumbnail** objects, such as common ones including `small`, `medium`, or `large` and custom defined ones such as `c300x400_Crop`.
 Items have **ThumbnailSet** objects that are either generated automatically by OneDrive based off the item or that are defined by a custom uploaded image.

 There are many ways to work with thumbnails on OneDrive.
 Here are the most common ones: